gweid/vue-source-code/vuex/README.md

   // }
   // 遍历 wrappedGetters 中存储的 getters forEachValue(wrappedGetters, (fn, key) => {
-    // use computed to leverage its lazy-caching mechanism
-    // direct inline function use will lead to closure preserving oldVm.
-    // using partial to return function with only arguments preserved in closure environment.

     // function partial (fn, arg) {
     //   return function () {
     //     return fn(arg)